BadAtGithub/ecommerce-website/Readme.md

 - Swap the Unsplash image URLs for your own assets.
 - Adjust the color system in `:root` within `assets/css/style.css` to re-theme the site.

-Enjoy crafting your next launch with PixelCrafted!
+Enjoy planning your next launch with PixelCrafted.uk!